XAW98/quran/README.md

-# Qura'an as JSON & SQL
+# Quran as JSON & SQL